designmynight/designmynight-developers/site/content/epos-crm-integrations/Kobas-EPOS-Integration/index.md

 * Scope
 * Source Key and ID
 * Reservations Source ID

+You will be able to retrieve these details from the Kobas Cloud:

+1. Go to Administration
+2. Go Integration Settings
+3. Go to Reservations
+4. Tick the checkbox and your API Credentials will be revealed
+5. Click the icon next to API Credentials to copy.
+6. Paste and forward to your Collins Account Manager

 You will also need to specify **which bookings** you would like Collins to push to your tills: